-Foods Good choices Poor choices that are less nutritious Sweet Foods Those sweetened with sugar Those sweetened with sweeteners Any with hydrogenated vegetable oil Jam Those with at least 50g fruit per 100g jam Those with added flavourings and colours because they will contain less fruit Yogurts and fromage frais Those with fruit rather than fruit flavourings Those with sugar higher than fruit in the ingredients list Puddings Those with milk or fruit at the top of the ingredients list.
-A milk based pudding should have at least 60% milk in the ingredients list Those with sugar at the top of the ingredients list Packet puddings Those that are mixed with milk Those with sweeteners or hydrogenated vegetable fat Biscuits, cookies and cakes Those with oats, some wholemeal flour or dried fruit Those containing hydrogenated vegetable oil or palm oil Those made with rapeseed oil rather than other oils Ice cream Those containing milk, cream and fruit puree Those containing vegetable oil rather than cream Fruit juices Pure unsweetened fruit juice - it should always be diluted with water one part juice to ten parts water Fruit juice drinks as they have very little fruit juice content and are sweetened with sugar or sweeteners Smoothies Those that are based on milk or yogurt and fruit Commercial smoothies, as they are very concentrated drinks and high in fruit sugars Sweet drinks Those sweetened with fruit juice Those with very little fruit juice and sweetened with sugar Flavoured milk Those with natural flavourings such as vanilla and cocoa Chocolate and confectionery Only give very small amounts e.g. six or seven chocolate buttons (5g) as part of pudding at the end of a meal Sweets with artificial colours
+Foods Good choices Poor choices that are less nutritious Sweet Foods Those sweetened with sugar Those sweetened with sweeteners Any with hydrogenated vegetable oil Jam Those with at least 50g fruit per 100g jam Those with added flavourings and colours because they will contain less fruit Yogurts and fromage frais Whole/full fat with fruit rather than fruit flavourings Those with sugar higher than fruit in the ingredients list Puddings Those with milk or fruit at the top of the ingredients list.
+A milk based pudding should have at least 60% milk in the ingredients list Those with sugar at the top of the ingredients list Packet puddings Those that are mixed with milk Those with sweeteners or hydrogenated vegetable fat Biscuits, cookies and cakes Those with oats, some wholemeal flour, nuts or dried fruit Those made with rapeseed oil rather than other oils Those containing hydrogenated vegetable oil, coconut or palm oil Ice cream Those containing milk, cream and fruit puree Those containing vegetable oil rather than cream Drinks Water or milk All fruit juices, fruit juice drinks and sweetened drinks as they are high sugar drinks Chocolate and confectionery Limit to once per week and only give very small amounts e.g. six or seven chocolate buttons (5g) as part of pudding at the end of a meal Sweets with artificial colours